Vinidel/challenge/README.md

 #Instructions

-Please start the server with the command line below ./bin/www
+Please start the server with the command line "./bin/www"

-Please for testing use the command line below npm test
+Please for testing use the command line "npm test"

 #Frameworks